 Budget - Ka'an has amazing reviews and unparalleled value with free bikes, included breakfast and a small pool.
 We were unable to stay here due to a booking error but we the place looked comfortable and the staff were great.
 Check reviews and availability now!

 Mid-range - We ended up staying in Casa Valladolid Boutique Hotel and really enjoyed it.
-The locations is excellent, rooms are large and comfortable and the pool and loungers are a great place to relax are a busy day.
+The location is excellent, rooms are large and comfortable and the pool and loungers are a great place to relax are a busy day.
 Rooms also include breakfast.
 Check pictures and reviews now.

 Splurge - If you're looking for comfort and style look no further than Hotel Posada San Juan.
 Rooms are beautifully decorated, modern and comfortable yet traditional and each comes with a hammock (as well as beds of course).
 The pool area is perfect for a hot day and the included breakfast is a hit too.
 Check pictures and reviews now!